Sabanci-University-ACM-Student-Chapter/chat-app/README.md

 # Chat App
-A simple chat app for SUACM WorkShop, developed at 19.11.20
+A simple chat app for SUACM WorkShop, developed at 19.11.20 and conducted by Batuhan Isildak [GitHub](https://github.com/Fexyler)

 ## Demo 🚈
 For live demo : https://chatapp-6a33peppk.vercel.app/